jisoo0-0/jisoo0-0.github.io/_posts/2023-12-20-[논문리뷰] Debiased Self-Training for Semi-Supervised Learning.md

 disqus: 'https-jisoo0-0-github-io'
 title: "[논문리뷰] Debiased Self-Training for Semi-Supervised Learning"
 ---

-**논문 및 사진 출처**
+출처
->Chen, Baixu, et al. "Debiased self-training for semi-supervised learning."
+> Chen, Baixu, et al. "Debiased self-training for semi-supervised learning."
 Advances in Neural Information Processing Systems 35 (2022): 32424-32437.

+Copyright of figures and other materials in the paper belongs to original authors.

 # Abstract